Alfred Douglas Miller: Military career

-Miller was commissioned a lieutenant in the 2nd Dragoons (Royal Scots Greys) on 7 February 1885, and promoted to the rank of captain on 28 June 1893.
+Miller was commissioned a lieutenant in the 2nd Dragoons (Royal Scots Greys) on 7 February 1885, in the same class as Douglas Haig, and promoted to the rank of captain on 28 June 1893.
 He was adjutant of the Royal Scots Greys from 1896 to 1900.

-With the outbreak of the Second Boer War he was chief staff officer to Sir John French and, on 24 December 1901, he was appointed a Deputy-Assistant Adjutant-General on the staff in South Africa.
+With the outbreak of the Second Boer War in October 1899, he was chief staff officer to Sir John French and, on 24 December 1901, he was appointed a deputy assistant adjutant general on the staff in South Africa.
 He was promoted major on 20 February 1902.
 For his service in the war, Miller was mentioned in despatches (dated 8 April 1902) received the Distinguished Service Order (DSO) in the South Africa Honours list published on 26 June 1902, and was noted for future staff employment.

 Miller led the 2nd Dragoon Regiment (Royal Scots Grey) as a lieutenant colonel from 1907 to 1911, was promoted to colonel in 1911, and ultimately reached the rank of brigadier general.
 He was appointed a Commander of the Order of the British Empire in the 1919 New Year Honours.